sftpplus/sftpplus-docs/src/doc_source/known-issues.rst

 * [#4811] Fully qualified domain names (FQDN) or hostnames resolving only to an IPv6 address are not yet supported as the listening address for a file transfer service.

-* [#4869] When an HTTP file transfer service is closed for not being active, there is no explicit logout event.

 * [#5071] For batch transfers, when using `execute_on_destination_before`,
   `execute_on_destination_after_success` and